Vinci Da

+In March 2023, Mukherji revealed his plan of directing a prequel crossover of Vinci Da and Baishe Srabon, with Anirban reprising his role, as part of his planned cop universe (thereby making Vinci Da the second installment of the planned cop universe), to be releasing on Puja 2023.
+In April 2023, Jio Studios, in collaboration with SVF, announced the title of the film as Dawshom Awbotaar.

 Plot

-The story is narrated by Vinci da (Rudranil Ghosh) who learned the art of making prosthetics from his father.
-The movie starts with the then eighteen year old Adi Bose's (Riddhi Sen) father drunkenly beating his mother.
-He asks his father to stop but he doesn't.
+The story is narrated by Vinci Da, who learned the art of making prosthetics from his father.
+The story starts with the 18-year-old Adi Bose's father, drunkenly beating his mother.
+He asks his father to stop, but he does not.
 Tired of the everyday disquietude, he beats him dead with his cricket bat.
-He calls the police and ends up in the asylum.
-Meanwhile, Vinci da's father dies and he finds it problematic to earn a living because Tollywood doesn't appreciate his talent.
-His love interest, Jaya, (Sohini Sarkar) is a stutterer.
+He calls the police and ends up in a mental asylum.
+Meanwhile, Vinci Da's father dies, and he finds it problematic to earn a living because Tollywood does not appreciate his talent.
+His love interest, Jaya, is a stutterer.